EOE: Eve Of Extinction: Agla cannot be damaged unless you use a Legacy weapon of the corresponding color they change into.

 Also in Portal 2, where the use of all three types of gels and redirection of bombs is necessary to beat Wheatley.

 In La-Mulana, the Mother has five forms, and each form must be defeated with a different main weapon, of which you have five of.
 In the remake, it qualifies as this, but in a different way.
-Sure, now it doesn't matter which weapon you use against her in each form, but she makes it for his final form, which gains new attacks based on the signature attacks of each guardian as certain amounts of damage is dealed to her.
+Sure, now it doesn't matter which weapon you use against her in each form, but she makes up for it in her final form, which gains new attacks based on the signature attacks of each guardian as certain amounts of damage is dealt to her.

-Defeating Reflux in Rayman 3 requires the use of every Sealed Ability in a Can in the game.
+Defeating Reflux in Rayman 3: Hoodlum Havoc requires the use of every Sealed Ability in a Can in the game.
 There's even a part where you dogfight him with a plane used in the penultimate level.